By Aleema Jamal

 Ali Asani, Improving the Status of Women Through Reforms in Marriage Contract Law: The Experience of the Nizari Ismaili Community, in The Islamic Marriage Contract: Case Studies in Islamic Family Law 288 (Islamic Legal Studies Program, Harvard Law School, 2008).

-His Highness the Aga Khan III, The Memoirs of the Aga Khan: World Enough and Time 185 (Cassell & Co., 1954).
+His Highness the Aga Khan III, The Memoirs of the Aga Khan: World Enough and Time 185 (Cassell and Co., 1954).

 Id. at 187.